krasnopv/alibistudios/GANDI_NODE_VERSION_FIX.md

-✅ Postinstall script is working - it detects Gandi server correctly ❌ Build fails due to Node.js version incompatibility
+✅ Postinstall script is working - it detects Gandi server correctly ❌ Build fails due to Node.js version incompatibility ⚠️ **GLIBC Issue**: Node.js 20 requires GLIBC 2.27+, but Gandi's system has an older version

+## Latest Update

+Tried using `.nvmrc` with Node.js 20, but Gandi's system GLIBC is too old.
+Updated to Node.js 18.18.0 (minimum required) which should have lower GLIBC requirements.

 ## Next Steps